Baitala Deula: The Deity

 The presiding deity, Chamunda or Charchika sits on a corpse flanked by a jackal and an owl and decorated with a garland of skulls.
 She holds a snake, bow, shield, sword, trident, thunderbolt and an arrow, and is piercing the neck of the demon.
 The niche is capped by a chaitya window containing seated figures of Shiva and Parvati.

-Chamunda is surrounded by a host of other smaller size allied deities carved in the lower parts of the walls, each within a niche separate by a pilaster.
+Chamunda is surrounded by a host of other smaller size allied deities carved in the lower parts of the walls, each within a niche separated by a pilaster.
 The figure on the east wall, to the right of the door, is a skeleton form of Bhairava, the counterpart of Chamunda.

 The other, carved on the north wall, rises from ground, having filled his skull-cup with the blood of a person whose severed head lies on the right.
 On the pedestal is an offering of two more heads on a tray resting on a tripod, flanked by a jackal feasting on the decapitated body on the right and a woman holding a head on the left.

 The tantric character of the temple is also marked by the stone post, to which sacrificial offerings were tethered, just in front of the jagamohana.
 Artificial light is needed to see in the darkness of the interior, though early morning sun lights up the interior.